Want to know about Electron beam machining?

 - Micromachining operations on thin materials like drilling, scribing, etc.

-- The multitude of holes for filters and screens in fluid and chemical industries
+- The multitude of holes for filters and screens in the fluid and chemical industries

 - Wire drawing dies, round or profile shaped holes on sleeve valves, rocket-fuel injectors.